Conflict of Interest - Governing Policy | UniSC | University of the Sunshine Coast, Queensland, Australia

 Be aware of the risks of conflicts of interest, inherent in the work of the staff they manage.

-Record any declared conflicts of interest.
+Record any disclosed conflicts of interest.

 Advise staff about appropriate ways to manage conflicts.